nikhilamalajerrin/GCPy/README.markdown

 # GCPy / plancosts

 Lightweight Python-based cost estimation for Terraform plans.
-This tool provides a CLI to estimate costs from Terraform plan JSON files or directories, using a mock pricing API for local development and CI.
+This tool provides a CLI to estimate costs from Terraform plan JSON files or directories, using a mock pricing API for local development and CI..

 ## Table of Contents
 - [Features](#features)